barnacl437/Barnacl437/README.md

 ```
 # HAI
 ## basic info ig
-17 yo (as of 14/May/2024), born in 1179131700th second after unix epoch, he/him/any, a native Vietnamese, your talking bush (lel), who likes tech. sometimes be funny and be funky.
+18 yo (as of some point mid 2025), born in 1179131700th second after unix epoch, he/him/any, a native Vietnamese, your talking bush (lel), who likes tech. sometimes be funny and be funky.
 nothing special in the GitHub profile so uh...

 I use both Windows/Linux but currently Door. next OS gonna be System V ported on a triune brain processor.